thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 $ git push
 ```

+Using the `push` command will update your default *remote* repository.
+For you this will typically be some Github repo you have created and will be the backed-up-on-the-web source of truth for your project.

-If you have your remote pointing to GitHub, you should now be able to see any changes on your GitHub page.
+If you have your remote pointing to GitHub, you should be able to see the changes you *push* on your GitHub page.

+#### remotes
+You can have mulitple *remotes* and give them different nicknames but there
+is only one default remote.
+By convention the default remote is named "origin".
+You can
+check your *remotes* by running `git remote -v`.
+Don't worry too much
+more about remotes for now, just know generally what they represent and
+how to look at them.

 > Docs: [git manual](https://git-scm.com/docs/git-push) or `man git-push`
+> Docs: [git manual](https://git-scm.com/docs/git-remote) or `man git-remote`

 ## Exercises